rmahique/openzerotrust/README.md

 Full Lifecycle Container Security Platform delivers the only cloud-native security with uncompromising end-to-end protection from DevOps vulnerability protection to automated run-time security, and featuring a true Layer 7 container firewall.

+Documentation for the Open Zero Trust project can be found temporarily [here](https://open-docs.neuvector.com).
+This will soon be replicating into this repo.

 # License

 Licensed under the Apache License, Version 2.0 (the "License");